The Nigel Wright Memorial Fund

 Nigel served the parish in a variety of roles, including that of acolyte (since 1987) and subdeacon.
 He was also a churchwarden for four years, during which time St. Thomas’s benefited from his tremendous insights and diplomatic handling of parish matters.
 Nigel continued his connection with St. Thomas’s after relocating to the UK.
-It was always a pleasure to have him back as subdeacon at Midnight Mass on Christmas Eve.
+(Read Fr.
+Humphrey's Advent 2025 message about Nigel here.)

 With former rector, Fr.
 Andrews, and fellow church leaders, 2003.